GoFightNguyen/GoFightNguyen/README.md

 ### Hi there 👋🏼

-I am a Platform Engineer at Pluralsight.
+I am a Senior Software Engineer at Pluralsight.
 I love to learn, collaborate, and help others.
 You can find me in the mountains 🥾🚵⛷️.